 With over 100 volunteers, we are a local charity with volunteering and community spirit at its heart.
 Staff are employed to drive forward objectives, to manage projects and to help maintain the woods.

 Board of Trustees

-The governing board is made up of 11 Trustees (volunteers) – most of whom are local.
+The governing board is made up of 8 Trustees (volunteers) – most of whom are local.
 The Board of Trustees has the responsibility to effectively guide the Penllergare Trust to success.
-Trustees are guided by the Chairman and supervise our Managing Director (who is also a Trustee and volunteer) to ensure that Penllergare Valley Woods is well managed and is operates within agreed policies, the law, and its budget.
+Trustees are guided by the Chairman and supervise our operations to ensure that Penllergare Valley Woods is well managed and is operates within agreed policies, the law, and its budget.
 Trustees meet bi-monthly.

 Day-to-day management and operations are delegated to the executive group.
 Guided by our Managing Director, the executive group (also made up of volunteers) reviews all operational matters and works with staff and volunteers to deliver strategic and operational objectives.
 The Executive Group meets monthly.

 Currently there are 8 members of staff, some of whom are funded by the Heritage Lottery Fund for a limited period of time.
 Contractors are also appointed from time to time to undertake additional works.
 Where possible, these are drawn from the surrounding communities.
 The General Manager is the senior on-site manager with responsibility for the overall operational management of Penllergare, as well as for supporter and volunteer development and revenue generation.